 - When – When will your product be ready to market?
 In other words, what have you accomplished?
 If you’re just starting development, don’t be afraid to say so.
 If you need three years of R&D, saying you can be ready in a year is dangerous to your financial future.

 - Why – Why is your product different?
 Why does the market need it?
 Why should someone invest?
+This is the critical part.
+If you can’t explain why someone should invest with you, chances are they won’t.

 It’s possible to cover the 5W’s in 90 seconds, leaving you half of the presentation for other information and details.
 If you cover these five essentials, you have a good chance of being remembered.